 You can simply unpair them with the headphone should you just want to listen to music.
 Very convenient.

-So what’s the criteria for a Gaming headphone?
+So what are the criteria for a Gaming headphone?

 Just one last thing before we get into it, promise!
-We have to know why we’re purchasing a headphone specific for gaming anyways.
+We have to know why we’re purchasing a headphone specific for gaming anyway.

 Bass vs. less bass.
 Blasphemy!
 Give me Beats or give me death!
 Okay sorry, that was corny.
-Piggy backing off of the last point, if you’re aim (no pun intended) is more of a fun experience, and you want to hear explosions that provide greater bang for your buck, you will want some bass impact.
+Piggybacking off of the last point, if you’re aiming (no pun intended) for a more fun experience, and you want to hear explosions that provide greater bang for your buck, you will want some bass impact.
 In a competitive setting (like an FPS shooter), you don’t want a lot of bass because it negatively impacts your ability to hear footsteps, reloads, etc. around you.